diddlesnaps/snapcraft-container/README.md

 You may override the entrypoint with the `--entrypoint` parameter if you need to run the container without starting systemd.
 Or you may drop to a shell with systemd running by setting the command to `bash`.

-These container images require you to pass `--privileged`, along with `--security-opt apparmor=":docker-snapcraft:unconfined"`.
+These container images require you to pass `--privileged`.

-You also need to create a directory at `/sys/kernel/security/apparmor/policy/namespaces/docker-snapcraft`.
-This will initialise an empty AppArmor namespace.
-Once you've finished you can `rmdir` that same directory (it _must_ be `rmdir`, because `rm -r` and `rm -rf` won't work)

 Note
 ----
 Currently there is an issue with the combination of Core20 and running this image through qemu emulating ARMv7, such as when running on GitHub Actions.
 See [the bug on Launchpad.net](https://bugs.launchpad.net/qemu/+bug/1886811) for the root cause.

+Previous instructions, based on earlier iterations of the container images, required you to create and use an AppArmor namespace - this is not necessary any more.
+That is, you no-longer need to create a separate AppArmor namespace directory at
+`/sys/kernel/security/apparmor/policy/namespaces/docker-snapcraft` and you can drop the `--security-opt apparmor=":docker-snapcraft:unconfined"` parameter from your `docker` command line.

 Running snapcraft
 -----------------